Best for high rewards in select categories

 Luckily, however, the Platinum X5 Visa offers a 24-day grace period, which isn’t a given for all Credit One cards.

 The Credit One Platinum Visa is a notable credit-building tool that — unlike many credit-building cards — offers cash back on purchases.
-The card’s interest rate is in line with the standard interest rate for cards for fair credit, but the $95 annual fee is certainly higher than other similar cards.
-The Credit One Platinum X5 Visa isn’t a bad unsecured credit card if you have limited credit history or a damaged credit score, but there are plenty of more cost-effective options out there.
+The card’s interest rate is in line with the standard interest rate on cards for fair credit, but the $95 annual fee is higher than similar cards’ fees.
+The Credit One Platinum X5 Visa isn’t a bad unsecured credit card if you have limited credit history or a fair credit score, but there are plenty of more cost-effective options out there.

 The Credit One Bank Platinum Rewards Visa with No Annual Fee could be a better option for cardholders who don’t want to shell out the money for the annual fee.
-If you’re looking to earn rewards in everyday categories like gas and grocery spending, the Platinum X5 Visa is the top contender.
-Rewards on gas and groceries aren’t as lucrative with the Credit One Platinum Rewards Visa with No Annual Fee (cardholders will earn 2 percent on gas, grocery, cable and satellite TV services, mobile phone and internet service purchases on up to $5,000 in purchases per year, then 1 percent).
+However, if you’re looking to earn a high amount of rewards in everyday categories like gas and grocery spending, the Platinum X5 Visa is the top contender.
+That is, if you spend enough to earn back your annual fee through cash back rewards.

 Both cards are equally accessible for cardholders with fair credit.
 The Capital One QuicksilverOne Cash Rewards Credit Card and its flat-rate rewards structure could be easier to manage for cardholders newer to credit card rewards.
 QuicksilverOne Cash Rewards cardholders will earn 1.5 percent unlimited cash back on every purchase with no spending cap.